Marcus Harness: Ipswich Town

+Huddersfield Town

+On 2 June 2025, Harness agreed to join League One club Huddersfield Town on a three-year contract to start on 1 July.
+He had previously worked with manager Lee Grant when the latter was a first-team coach at Ipswich and said it was "a no-brainer" to reunite with him at Huddersfield.

 International career

 Harness declared his intention to represent the Republic of Ireland in July 2019.

 Style of play

-Burton Mail reporter Joshua Murray described Harness as a pacey and skillful winger, who is right-footed but able to play on either flank or even at wing-back.
+Burton Mail reporter Joshua Murray described Harness as a pacey and skilful winger, who is right-footed but able to play on either flank or even at wing-back.